A Letter from Our Assistant Director of Curricular Integration

 “I want to take a different path than many of my peers, but I am not sure exactly what that path is or how to articulate that path.
 When the path ahead is not clear, I am not sure how to bring structure to it.”

-This is where you and we, together, come in.
+This is where, together, you and we come in.
 As we strive towards more integrated career services, we would welcome the opportunity to craft alongside you more integrated curricula and programs to bridge the gap between academics and the world beyond Georgetown.
-Matt Pavesich, a former English Professor at GU, shared this about his experience working alongside us:
+Matt Pavesich, a former English professor at Georgetown, shared this about his experience working alongside us:

 “My class, the Humanities@Work, focuses on how the humanities impact the world and what pathways are opened for students as a result of their training in the humanities.
 Once I learned that the Cawley Career Education Center was working with faculty to integrate into classes their distinct modes of personal reflection and storytelling, I knew that they had to be a part of the Humanities@Work.
 Working with Cawley helped me to accomplish the goals of the course: to help students to think more broadly and more creatively about their personal and professional trajectories.”